BidoCodeHub/RobotTracker/README.md

 The calibration tool will print four pixel coordinate pairs to the terminal and write them to `config.yaml` under `homography.pixel_points`.
 The `world_points` (real-world mm coordinates) are already set correctly for an 8 ft × 4 ft maze and do not need to change.

-> **Tip:** Place a ruler or tape measure along the maze edges before calibrating to make it easy to identify the exact corners.

 ---